A Patient’s Journey with Medical AI: The Case of Mrs. Jones

 The response also acknowledges her concerns: “I understand this might be worrying.
 It’s best to get this checked by a specialist.
 Please visit your provider immediately.”
 It includes a link to schedule an appointment with her provider.

-Transparency & Informed Consent: Should Mrs. Jones be explicitly informed that she is talking to an AI bot rather than a human clinician?
+Transparency & Informed Consent: Should Mrs. Jones be explicitly informed that she’s interacting with an AI chatbot rather than a human clinician?
 Would truly informed consent require a comparison of AI versus human physician error rates?
-How does this misconception affect the quality of Mrs. Jones’ informed consent to disclose personal health information?
-How does it impact her autonomy as a patient?
+How does the misconception regarding the nature of the chatbot affect the quality of Mrs. Jones’ informed consent to disclose personal health information?

 Transparency is fundamental to establishing trust between patients and healthcare providers.
-In Mrs. Jones’ case, she believes she is communicating with a qualified clinician.
-Her health system’s failure to disclose that it is rather an AI chatbot undermined Mrs. Jones’ ability to provide informed consent because she is not informed.
-Clear notifications that inform patients whenever they are interacting with AI systems, and/or options that allow patients to opt out of AI interactions, support patient autonomy.
-Consent and opt-out options may also cost more than systems that rely solely on AI.
-Moreover, as time goes by and AI systems become deeply embedded, opt-out options may become impossible to implement
+In Mrs. Jones’ case, she believes she is communicating with a clinician, rather than an AI bot.
+This misconception can undermine Mrs. Jones’ ability to provide informed consent because she is not fully informed of the nature of this interaction and its implications.
+As AI chatbots can speed up preliminary health screening times, clear notifications that inform patients whenever they are interacting with AI systems, and/or options that allow patients to opt out of AI interactions, should be implemented to support patient autonomy by facilitating fully informed consent.

-Accuracy: Do the datasets used to train the AI chatbot allow accurate assessments for all skin types and tones?
+Accuracy: Does the AI chatbot’s training dataset enable accurate assessments across diverse skin types and tones?
 How might the dataset impact the reliability of the digital health service as a source of medical guidance?

 Regulatory Oversight: What regulatory requirements are appropriate to ensure patient safety while encouraging AI innovation?
 What causes of action should be available if a patient is harmed by following AI triage recommendations?
 Should states determine causes of action, allowing liability to vary from state to state?